Public Transport in Dubai: Apps, Tickets & Tips 2026

 (AED 6,00 fee + AED 19,00 value)

-Stored value, 5-year expiry BEST CHOICE!
-Standard fare, all transport modes
+Stored value, 5-year expiry Standard fare on all transport modes

 Nol Pay (digital) Free app, top up AED 10+ Stored value If you'd rather not carry a card — same fare as Silver